jeffwack/SystemLevelHamiltonian.jl/docs/src/index.md

-# SystemLevelHamiltonian.jl
+# SLHQuantumSystems.jl

-SystemLevelHamiltonian.jl is a Julia package for creating and composing open quantum systems using the SLH framework.
+SLHQuantumSystems.jl is a Julia package for creating and composing open quantum systems using the SLH framework.

 ## Quick Start

 ```@example quick
-using SystemLevelHamiltonian
+using SLHQuantumSystems
 using SecondQuantizedAlgebra

 # Create a Hilbert space and operators